 TechRadar's Gerald Lynch looks at why you might want smart security cameras, cutting through the jargon to deliver you the facts.
 Decided they're the homes security solution for you?
-We've written a guide to the best home security systems to help you find a solution that fits your requirements.
+We've written a guide to the best security cameras (opens in new tab) to help you find a solution that fits your requirements.

 Why might you need smart security cameras?

 1. Smart security cameras allow you to keep an eye on your home from any location

 Thanks to smart technology, it's now possible to connect your smart security cameras to your smart phone, allowing you to keep an eye on your home from any location.

 And advances in connected mobile technology make their key features incredibly attractive and versatile – most camera systems can detect movement, sending their owners a mobile notification of unexpected activity.

 Along with the mobile notification comes a live video feed of what’s going on direct to a smartphone.
 This can act as a ‘silent alarm,’ allowing you to contact the police without the intruder being aware.

 2. Smart security cameras act as a deterrent

 Research suggests that security cameras – whether smart or otherwise – can actively deter criminal opportunists from committing crimes.
 In fact, some police forces have even been known to hand out security cameras in a bid to help reduce crime rates.